BubuDavid/Analyzing-Tweets-with-Python/README.md

 - nltk

 # Notes
-The file `Learning Twitter API` contains all the experiments I was doing when Learning this technology, in the last section of this notebook is the important thing, I obtain the first 100 tweets from the first 100 followers of any account, I chose a pana [Rodolfo Ferro](https://github.com/RodolfoFerro) for this experiment.
+The file `Learning Twitter API` contains all the experiments I was doing when Learning this technology, in the last section of this notebook is the important thing, I can obtain the first 100 tweets from the first 100 followers of any account, I the Twitter user [Leon Joven](https://twitter.com/Leon_Joven) for this experiment.

 After this, I preprocessed every obtained tweet so we can apply NLP and know what is that tweet about C:.
 This preprocess thingy is in the file `Preprocessing.ipynb`.